Links on Android Authority may earn us a commission. Learn more.

 Record a meeting: You can record any Zoom Meeting you enter.
 This is a great feature, as it allows employees who couldn’t make a meeting to check it out later on.
 To start recording, press the “Record” button in the taskbar.
 Recordings can be saved to your device or the cloud, although the latter isn’t available on free plans.
 Also, keep in mind that the host of a meeting manages this feature.

 Chat with colleagues: Zoom has an integrated chat feature that’s great for asking questions and giving feedback during a meeting.
 To use it, press the “Chat” button in the taskbar, type in your message in the right column that shows up, and press enter.
-The message will be sent to a group channel by default, meaning everyone will see it.
-You also have the option to send a private message to a colleague by selecting their name from the drop-down menu located above the text field.
+By default, the message will be sent to a group channel, meaning everyone will see it.
+You also can send a private message to a colleague by selecting their name from the drop-down menu located above the text field.

 Share your screen: Zoom supports screen-sharing, a must-have tool for a business-focused video conferencing tool.
 To get started, press the “Share Screen” option in the taskbar and then choose if you want to share the view of your browser or that of an app running on your PC.
 There’s also a whiteboard option available that allows for a more creative approach.
 Additionally, you can select only to share a portion of your screen to hide sensitive data.

 How to join a Zoom meeting

 Joining a Zoom Meeting is a breeze, no matter which device you’re using.
 The meeting host will share a link with you, and all you have to do is click it.
 The app on your device will launch automatically and connect you to the meeting.